- 1915(c) Appendix K COVID-19 Addendum

 Update: All of the various operational changes and guidance DIDD has issued over the state of emergency will remain in effect for the time being and be available for use during the period of time that the department operates under the Appendix K as submitted to CMS.

-- Suspension of Rish Management Visits unless urgent
+- Suspension of Risk Management Visits unless urgent

-Providers and service coordinators will be in close communication with families to discuss upcoming visits and to make sure services are provided, given everyone involved is comfortable.
+Providers and service coordinators will be in close communication with families to discuss upcoming visits and to make sure services are provided in a safe environment.
 Below are links provided by the U.S. Department of Education to guide decisions in the days and weeks ahead.
 You will find guidance on providing services whether at home or in a clinical setting.

 - Direct link to guidance for serving children with disabilities (Section B of the document relates specifically to Part C): Questions and Answers on Providing Services to Children with Disabilities During the COVID-19 Outbreak (March 12, 2020)